-As you plan your sidewalk project, it can become an expensive chore trying out mixes that don’t work.
-If you’re trying to make a sidewalk, one of the brands that professionals use and trust is QUIKRETE®.
+As you plan your sidewalk project, it can become an expensive chore to try out mixes that don’t work.
+If you’re trying to make a sidewalk, one of the brands that professionals use and trust is QUIKRETE.

 |1 Days||1500 psi|